 March is National Social Work Month, and here at the Hogg Foundation, we see firsthand the major role social workers play in the upkeep of mental health.

-We’re joined today by Catherine Wilsnack, a doctoral candidate in the Steve Hicks School of Social Work at the University of Texas at Austin.
+We are joined today by Catherine Wilsnack, a doctoral candidate in the Steve Hicks School of Social Work at the University of Texas at Austin.
+Catherine earned her B.S. in Psychology from the University of North Carolina at Chapel Hill and her M.S.W. from the University of Pennsylvania’s School of Social Policy and Practice.
+Prior to pursuing social work, she worked as a mental health clinician.
 She discusses the unique perspective that social workers have on mental health and the collaboration between academic researchers and practitioners at the heart of the field.

-The Future of Social Work in Mental Health
+The Future of Recovery

 It’s a Texas Thing: Celebrating Recovery at PeerFest